thalitha/django-ecommerce/README.md

 ### Testing
 User stories from the UX section were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals and seems to be working well.
-Each functionality has been tested and are described on the Validation documents (pages 01-03).
+Each functionality has been tested and are described on the Validation document.
 The webpage is responsive adapting to different sizes of the devices.
 The www.jshint.com validator coding was used.
 HTML and Css code for this website were validated using W3C Validation Service.
 No errros were found in the code.

 ### Deployment
 The webpage was deployed using Github and Heroku.
-The link to the website is: http://oldcurrencyapp.herokuapp.com/

-After the Download or Clone of the project, you should create an Virtual Environment to run Old Currency Ecommerce inside the Django Platform .
+The link to the website is: http://oldcurrencyapp.herokuapp.com/ After the Download or Clone of the project, you should create an Virtual Environment to run Old Currency Ecommerce inside the Django Platform .

 ```bash